robertmartin8/ReasonableDeviations/_notes/oop.md

 ### Observer

-When an object changes state, how can other objects know? e.g action on click in a GUI.
+When an object changes state, how can other objects know? e.g. action on click in a GUI.

 This pattern refers to how an **observer** can monitor changes in the state of a **subject**.
 It is straightforward conceptually: